-In some cases, your supplier may acknowledge fault and try to resolve your dispute before we need to start our investigation.
-If you are offered a resolution at this stage you are welcome to accept, skipping to stage 6 in this process.
+In some cases, when you raise a dispute to us, your energy company may acknowledge fault and try to resolve your dispute before we need to start our investigation.
+This is called Facilitated Complaints Resolution.
+If offered a resolution at this stage, you're welcome to accept, skipping to stage 6 in this process.

-We’ll review your dispute based on the information submitted, before making a fair and impartial decision.
+We’ll review your dispute based on the evidence submitted by both parties before making a fair and impartial decision.
 We look at the supporting information, the law, any relevant regulation and what is accepted as good industry practice.
+You should expect to receive a decision from us within 6 weeks.

 In more complex cases, our assessment can take longer than the average 6 weeks.
 You can speed up the process by making sure you give us all the information and details as soon as possible.

-When you accept a decision your supplier is obliged to implement the proposed remedy within 28 days.
-If it remains outstanding after 28 days, we will contact the supplier to understand why and will keep you informed until it has been completed.
+When you accept our decision, your energy company is required to implement any proposed remedies within 28 days.
+If these remain outstanding after 28 days, we will contact them to understand why and will keep you informed until it has been completed.

 Once you accept our decision and the remedy is finalised, your supplier is legally bound to implement it.